On March 31, 1944 Frank S. Emi was interrogated about his protest of the draft during Japanese American internment.

 ROBERTSON: No, Frank.
 I have power to do what I am doing.

-See the film, Conscience and the Constitution, about 63 Japanese Americans refused to be drafted from an American concentration camp.
+Conscience and the Constitution, a documentary filmabout 63 Japanese Americans who refused to be drafted from a U.S. concentration camp.